Reminder (song)

-"Reminder" is a song recorded by Canadian singer the Weeknd from his third studio album, Starboy (2016).
+"Reminder" is a song by Canadian singer-songwriter the Weeknd from his third studio album, Starboy (2016).
 It was written by him with Dylan Wiggins, DaHeala, and its producers Doc McKinney, Mano and Cirkut.
-The song was released to rhythmic contemporary radio on May 9, 2017, as the album's fourth single in the United States.
+The song was released to rhythmic contemporary radio on May 9, 2017, as the album's fifth single in the United States.

 The official remix was released on August 1, 2017, and features new verses from American rappers ASAP Rocky and Young Thug.
 It was later included on the deluxe version of Starboy, released on March 14, 2023.

 Commercial performance

 "Reminder" peaked at number 31 on the US Billboard Hot 100.
 It reached the top ten on both the R&B Songs chart and Hot R&B/Hip-Hop Songs chart.
 The song also charted and peaked at number 16 on the Canadian Hot 100, reaching the top 20.
 The single was certified 3× Platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over three million units in the United States.
-In 2023, the song saw an increase in consumption as it went viral on the social media platform Tiktok, which led led to the song charting at 140 on the Billboard Global 200.
+In 2023, the song saw an increase in consumption as it went viral on the social media platform TikTok, which led to the song charting at 109 on the Billboard Global 200.

 Music video

 The music video for "Reminder", directed by Kid Studio, premiered via the Weeknd's Vevo channel on February 16, 2017.
 It features cameo appearances from Drake, ASAP Rocky, Travis Scott, Bryson Tiller, YG, French Montana, Metro Boomin, Belly, Nav, Derek Wise, and the Weeknd's co-manager Amir "Cash" Esmailian.
-As of March 2023, the video has accumulated 385 million views.
+As of October 13, 2024, the video has accumulated 554 million views on Youtube.
 The video received four nominations at the 2017 MTV Video Music Awards; Video of the Year, Best Direction, Best Art Direction and Best Editing.